TestGorilla LogoTestGorilla Logo

 Many HR professionals are looking for tools like skills tests to help them manage turnover.
 The top challenge driving HR technology decisions is finding, attracting, and retaining talent.

-2. 92.5% of organizations saw a reduction in mis-hires
+2. 2 in 3 organizations saw a reduction in mis-hires when they started using skills tests

 A separate study found that 78% of HR professionals say the quality of their organization’s hires has improved owing to skills assessments.